integrablesystems/root-infrastructure/README.md

-# `integrable.systems` Root Infrastructure
+# Root Infrastructure

-Here we define routes for the `integrable.systems.` zone.
+Routes for the `integrable.systems.` zone.